-Who doesn’t love a tantalizing meal of tender, juicy Lemon Chicken with Wild Rice that comes together without total mayhem in the kitchen?
+Who doesn’t love an irresistible meal of tender, juicy Lemon Chicken with Wild Rice that comes together without total mayhem in the kitchen?
 If you’re looking to impress without a mess, this is your recipe right here.

-- Be sure the skin is intact as we are going for a crispy skin for this recipe.
-So look for the packages that have the skin facing up in the package.
+Be sure the skin is intact, as we are going for a crispy skin for this recipe.
+So look for the packages that have the skin facing up in the box.

-Lemon Chicken with Wild Rice is made from easy to find ingredients that you can purchase right at your local market that are in season or available to purchase much of the year.
-If you are struggling to find fresh herbs due to being in a colder climate, replace the fresh Rosemary with dried Rosemary.
+Lemon Chicken with Wild Rice is made from easy-to-find ingredients that you can purchase right at your local market that are in season or available to purchase much of the year.
+If you struggle to find fresh herbs in a colder climate, replace the new Rosemary with dried Rosemary.
 I would not recommend using dried parsley in place of the fresh.
 It just doesn’t seem to have much flavor compared to the fresh parsley.